A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Results

 The vertical scaleheight increases with increasing $\varpi$: the scaleheight at the location of maximum temperature, $h(T_{\rm max})$, ranges from \hz\ to 1.21\hz, and the scaleheight at maximum angular velocity $h(\Omega_{\rm max})$ ranges from \hz\ to 1.88\hz.
 The prefactor for both heights increases with increasing accretor mass {\Ma} and decreasing \qrho.

 \paragraph{The equatorial plane central scaleheight.} Similar to \hz\, we define \hxy\ -- the characteristic width of a Gaussian fit to the density distribution along the equatorial plane -- as a measure of the equatorial extent of the remnant.
-The ratio $\hxy/h_{\rm a}$ can be parametrized by \eqbegin \frac{\hxy}{h_{\rm a}} = 0.96 + 0.89q_\rho^2 \qquad(\pm0.08), \eqend where we excluded the 1.0 - 1.0 {\Msun} merger remnant for our fit (see Fig.~\ref{fig:structuretrends} a).).
+The ratio $\hxy/h_{\rm a}$ can be parametrized by \eqbegin \frac{\hxy}{h_{\rm a}} = 0.96 + 0.89q_\rho^2 \qquad(\pm0.08), \eqend where we excluded the 1.0 - 1.0 {\Msun} merger remnant for our fit (see Fig.~\ref{fig:structuretrends}a).
 The dependence on increasing \qrho\ reflects the increased rotational support of the remnant core.

 \paragraph{The central density of the remnant.} The central density, \rhoc, is always within a factor two of the central density of the accretor, \rhoca.
-In Fig.~\ref{fig:structuretrends} b)., one sees that for given accretor mass, \rhocrhoct\ increases with increasing \qrho\ for highly dissimilar-mass mergers due to increasing compression of the remnant core, but begins to decrease because of increasing rotational support around $\qrho\simeq0.3$.
+In Fig.~\ref{fig:structuretrends}b, one sees that for given accretor mass, \rhocrhoct\ increases with increasing \qrho\ for highly dissimilar-mass mergers due to increasing compression of the remnant core, but begins to decrease because of increasing rotational support around $\qrho\simeq0.3$.
 We could not find a simple parametrization for these curves.
-Note that for some systems, \rhocrhoct\ continues to increase as we continue our simulation.
+Note that for some systems, as we continue running our simulations \rhocrhoct\ continues to increase.
 As discussed in Sec.~\ref{ssec:mergercomplete}, this is probably because artificial viscosity forces the merger remnant to undergo accelerated viscous evolution.